elixir-makeup/makeup/README.md

 ## Documentation on how to write a new lexer

 Contributions are highly appreciated.
-The mos direct way you can contribute to Makeup is by writing a new lexer.
+The most direct way you can contribute to Makeup is by writing a new lexer.
 You can find some information here: [CONTRIBUTING.md](CONTRIBUTING.md)

 ## LICENSE